 The library offers suppport for referencing programmes EndNote and Zotero.

 Courses at the Doctoral Level

-Dalarna University’s course General Principles of Scientific Work: Introductory Course, FHV0001, 7,5 credits, contains a section on searching for information in databases and scientific communication that the library is responsible for.
-We also go through Open Access, electronic publishing, bibliometrics/altmetrics, copyright, archiving, storing research data and reference management.
+Dalarna University’s course General Principles of Scientific Work: Introductory Course, FHV0001, 7.5 credits, contains a section on searching for information in databases and scientific communication that the library is responsible for.
+We also cover Open Access, electronic publishing, bibliometrics/altmetrics, copyright, archiving, storing research data, and reference management.